-Zita debuted at the court ball in Vienna on 16 June 1911, where the 81-year-old Emperor Franz Joseph I was the centre of attention.
+Zita debuted at a court ball in Vienna, where the ageing Emperor Franz Joseph I was the centre of attention.
 Archduke Charles was by then second in line to the Austrian throne, after his uncle, Franz Ferdinand.
 Charles’s father had died in 1906.
 Although Zita followed the etiquette by not dancing all dances with Charles, they certainly danced plenty.
 Shortly after, Zita was invited by her aunt Maria Theresa of Portugal (widow of Archduke Karl Ludwig of Austria) to visit her hunting lodge with her sister, Francesca.
 Charles was there also, and it was there that the two decided to get married.
 The engagement was announced on 13 June 1911.

 They married on 21 October 1911 with the Emperor as a guest of honour.
 The Emperor gifted her tiara, which she wore on her wedding day.
 They spent their honeymoon making brief trips by car from Villa Wartholz and spending three weeks in Austria, visiting the places where Charles had spent his youth.
 Charles returned to his regiment after their honeymoon and Zita followed him.
 Their first child was born on 20 November 1912, a son with no less than 17 names.
 We’ll call him Otto.
 A second child was born on 3 January 1914; she was called Adelaide.

 She and Charles had a good relationship with Archduke Franz Ferdinand and his morganatic wife, Sophie.
 They were informed of their assassination via telegram on 28 June 1914.
 Franz Ferdinand had not been much loved by the people, and perhaps secretly many were relieved that Charles was now first in the line of succession.
 No one realised that his death would lead to the First World War.